-Mother ‘held in Dubai for three days after one glass of wine on flight’
+Mother Ellie Holman ‘held in Dubai for three days after one glass of wine on flight’

 She was taken into custody after an immigration official questioned her about her visa and asked if she had consumed alcohol.

-Ms Holman and her daughter were initially denied food, water and access to a toilet when they were held in a cell together for three days, the group claims.

-She now faces being detained in Dubai for up to a year while awaiting a court hearing.
+The CEO of Detained in Dubai, Radha Stirling said on Twitter: "British tourists who like even one glass of wine should avoid Dubai entirely.
+Imagine a 5 day holiday turning into months of years."

-The group said she and Bibi were travelling to Dubai for a five-day break to visit friends, having visited a number of times before.
+The group said Ellie and Bibi were travelling to Dubai for a five-day break to visit friends, having visited a number of times before.

+The dentist now faces being detained in Dubai for up to a year while awaiting a court hearing.

+In a statement from the group, Holman claims the guards tried to rip out her hair extensions and described the prison as hot and "foul smelling".

 After landing she was questioned by an immigration official, who said her visa was invalid and she must return to London immediately, the group said.

-Ms Holman claims he was “dismissive and rude” when she asked if she could buy another visa, and was then questioned about her alcohol consumption – which she admitted.
+Holman said he was "dismissive and rude" when she asked if she could buy another visa, and was then questioned about alcohol consumption – which she admitted.

-She filmed him on her phone as evidence of his behaviour before learning this was an offence, and that it was illegal to drink alcohol, according to the group.

-The pair were taken into custody with phones and passports confiscated before Ms Holman was asked to give a blood sample to test for alcohol consumption.
-She is said to have been refused the chance to phone her partner and was then held in a cell.

 "The food (we were given) smelled like rotting garbage and neither Bibi or I could face trying it.
 I stayed awake for the whole three days.